pagopa/pn-local-emulator/README.md

 ```

 > Hint: The [Dockerfile](./Dockerfile) exposes the port `3000` of the container, so you can use the `-p` option to map it to a port of your choice.

+### ADDITIONAL NOTES
+When you upload a document, the max allowed size of that document is 100MB.